 After her banishment from Rome, Jewish Princess Salome returns to her Roman-ruled native land of Galilee where prophet John the Baptist preaches against Salome's parents, King Herod and Queen Herodias.

-In the reign of emperor Tiberius, Gallilean prophet John the Baptist preaches against King Herod and Queen Herodias.
+In the reign of Tiberius Caesar (Sir Cedric Hardwicke), Gallilean prophet John the Baptist (Alan Badel) preaches against King Herod (Charles Laughton) and Queen Herodias (Dame Judith Anderson).
 The latter wants John dead, but Herod fears to harm him due to a prophecy.
-Enter beautiful Princess Salome, Herod's long-absent stepdaughter.
-Herodias sees the king's dawning lust for Salome as her means of bending the king to her will.
-But Salome and her lover Claudius are (contrary to Scripture) nearing conversion to the new religion.
-And the famous climactic dance turns out to have unexpected implications...Written by
+Enter beautiful Princess Salome (Rita Hayworth), Herod's long-absent stepdaughter.
+Herodias sees the King's dawning lust for Salome as her means of bending the King to her will.
+But Salome and her lover Claudius (Stewart Granger) are (contrary to Scripture) nearing conversion to the new religion.
+And the famous climactic dance turns out to have unexpected implications.Written by

 Rod Crawford <email@example.com>

 11 of 12 people found this review helpful.

 Was this review helpful to you?